Make Your Wintry Days Warmer with This Diffuser Blend

 A glass bowl of handcrafted holiday potpourri with a small white fir-shaped essential oil passive diffuser on a wood tabletop

-Wintry Days can be added to a Natural Potpourri for gentle ambiance
+Wintry Days can be added to a <a href=httpsmomaromascom202211holiday potpourri title=Make a Beautiful Natural Holiday Potpourri>Natural Potpourri<a> for gentle ambiance

 Cinnamon Leaf essential oil is warm, sweet, and spicy.
 Just a touch enhances the energy-stimulating nature of this blend.
 Steam distilled from fresh leaves, Cinnamon Leaf essential oil is rich in immune-supporting, germ combating phytochemicals.
 This makes it a perfect addition to an essential oil diffuser blend for cold and flu season!